Updated

-Penal Code 29900 PC is the California statute that requires felons convicted of firearm possession (PC 29800) to serve six months in jail if they are granted probation or a suspended sentence.
-But the court may dispense with this jail requirement in “unusual cases.”
+Penal Code § 29900 PC requires that violent felons convicted of firearm possession (PC 29800)1 serve a mandatory minimum of six months in jail if they are granted probation or a suspended sentence.
+Though the court may dispense with this jail requirement in “unusual cases.”2

 (2) A dismissal of an accusatory pleading pursuant to Section 1203.4a involving an offense set forth in Section 29905 does not affect the finding of a previous conviction.